7RU7H/CTFs/HackTheBox/Retired-Machines/Paper/Paper-Writeup.md

 ## Returning to Root and Beyond Root

 To keep my head sloshing with quality Privilege Escalation experiences while I am trying to get Cloud Certified and power on through these attempts.
 Furthermore Beyond Root for this box is a to play with the wordpress configuration and try three modern Linux Persistence techniques.
 I decided to [hack and chill with the Funday Sunday (title says Funday,but apparently its Nooby Tuesday)with Alh4zr3d](https://www.youtube.com/watch?v=QeJ4IcwD9ig) to mix up my day and to finish this.
-I will check 3 other writeups to check for alternate route especially if Wordpress configuration is just me reading configuration files.
+I will check 3 other writeups to check (they were all the same) for alternate route especially if Wordpress configuration is just me reading configuration files.

 Alh4zr3d uses the command injection to get a reverse shell.
 Amusing the creator of the box has Secnigma CVE-2021-3960, which failed to find... which did not show up in my Linpeas.sh even though it did for Al and I could run another Linux Exploit suggester script.
 No problem..
 [Here we go](https://github.com/secnigma/CVE-2021-3560-Polkit-Privilege-Esclation)
 TL;DR - explaination of the exploit: race condition, where the exploitation beats check in polkit by sending and closing a request while polkit is still processing the request, because we are UID 0 at at the point we can write a new user and password in the wheel group (sudo group) so you can `sudo su` as that user to becom e root.